LoginRadius/engineering-portal/content/blog/16-javascript-hacks-for-optimization/index.md

 Using splice instead of delete is a good practice, it will save some”null/undefined space” in your code.

 The downside of **using delete** is it will delete the object property, but will **not reindex the array** or update its length, leaving undefined values.
-Also it consumes a-lot of time in execution.
+Also it consumes a lot of time in execution.

 Using _splice_